 This is a pithy and important insight into so many of our self-inflicted tragedies and misunderstandings, and links well with the basic existential anxieties - for the humiliated person feels powerless, insignificant, alienated from meaningful connection.
-Such experience of involuntary subjugation accrues resentment, and stored resentment is fertile terrain for our over-large brains to conjure, then fixate, on 'not theres': scapegoating, grandiose nationalisms, messianic leaders, religious fundamentalism, tribal vilification...
-All of these are (usually uninsighted) attempts to escape a pall of alienated humiliation.
+Such experience of involuntary subjugation accrues resentment, and stored resentment is then fertile terrain for our over-large brains to conjure, then fixate on 'not theres': scapegoating, grandiose nationalisms, messianic leaders, religious fundamentalism, tribal vilification...
+All of these are (usually uninsighted) attempts to escape an unbearable pall of alienated humiliation.

-The rise of Hitler and Nazism following the Versailles Treaty is probably the most cited example of the dangers of a massed experience of humiliation, but there are many others - most 'end of Empire' subject peoples' struggle for autonomy - often at the time labelled 'terrorist' - are usually accompanied by the unleashing of these kindred hazards.
+The rise of Hitler and Nazism following the Versailles Treaty is probably the most cited example of the dangers of such a massed experience of humiliation, but there are many others.
+Most end-of-Empires are brought about by so-called 'terrorists' which are later viewed as the cowed and humiliated population's struggle for autonomy.
+All the western European colonising nations underwent these humbling diminutions of supremacy in the decades following World War Two.

-The deliberately vaunted, shockingly violent, sadistic retributive Hamas attack on Israeli citizens is an example of this.
-Yet it is also a tragic denouement: a United Nations early statement correctly, but contentiously, said such an event had 'not arisen out of a vacuum'.2
+The deliberately vaunted, shockingly violent, sadistically retributive Hamas attack on Israeli citizens in October 2023 is an example of this.
+And as such it is also a tragic denouement: a United Nations early statement correctly, but contentiously, said such an event had 'not arisen out of a vacuum'.

 Amos Oz wrote recurrently of the right v right tragedy of two legitimate claimants wanting sole possession of the same small territory.
-Yet that very difficult impasse is immeasurably conflagrated and endangered by superadded righteous ideologies: the Israeli West Bank settlers3 claim territorial imperative by their Biblical tales of anciently obscure history; Hamas see Israel as an illegitimate infidel-State that must be utterly eliminated.
+Yet that very difficult impasse is now immeasurably conflagrated and endangered by superadded righteous ideologies: the Israeli West Bank settlers claim territorial imperative by their Biblical tales of anciently obscure history; Hamas reciprocally sees Israel as an illegitimate infidel-State that must be utterly eliminated as a religious imperative.

-Only rhetorically argued and hypnotically conveyed righteous ideologies can lead us to this internecine abyss.
+Only such rhetorically argued and hypnotically conveyed righteous ideologies can lead us to this internecine abyss.
 Other non-human species, lacking in our higher brains' inventive powers, instinctively know when to draw back.
-Teleology is never so reciprocally destructive.
+Teleology is never so mutually destructive.